dany1061/3os.org/docs/markdownCheatSheet/lists.md

 ---
-description: Markdown Cheat Sheet for MkDocs and Material Theme for MkDocs..
+description: Markdown Cheat Sheet for MkDocs and Material Theme for MkDocs.
 Lists examples and simple usage
 ---

 # Lists